Please send requests/suggestions if you have them!

 GLACIER refers to two things: (1) The loosely-affiliated association of contact improvisation communities throughout the Midwestern United States and nearby.
 This has historically included communities based in (west-to-east) Minneapolis, Minnesota; Madison, Wisconsin; Chicago, Illinois; Ann Arbor/Detroit, Michigan; and other cities.
 (2) The annual multi-day retreat/jam that this community creates each fall in Willard, Wisconsin.
 More information on both can be found on the GLACIER Web site.
 GLACIER (short for “Great Lakes Area Contact Improvisation Enthusiasts Retreat”) also is the most amazing acronym ever.

 To touch briefly and/or lightly, without the intent to carry on an extended dance.
 Nancy Stark Smith uses this term in the Underscore and may have originated it.
-I usually hear this word used to described very quick, light touches, for instance, brushing by someone with your hands as you walk past, but I think Nancy also uses it to refer to dances which could potentially involve lots of contact but are very short — perhaps up to a minute at most.
+I usually hear this word used to described very quick, light touches, for instance, brushing by someone with your hands as you walk past, but I think Nancy also used it to refer to dances which could potentially involve lots of contact but are very short — perhaps up to a minute at most.

 A classic standing position in which a dancer A can easily support his/her partner B’s weight, it’s characterized by the dancer being somewhat bent over from the hips (perhaps at between a 15 and 45 degree angle relative to the horizon), with a flat or arched lower back, hands on knees or upper thighs, the knees slightly bent, and the posterior sticking out somewhat.
 Partner B can be supported by placing his/her pelvis on top of A’s pelvis/low back.
 Also called just post.
 I’m increasingly convinced this is predominantly a West Coast term, as I rarely hear it used on the East Coast.
 (Folks on the East Coast tend to just say, “get into this position” and demonstrate it.)